Fantasy Life

-Fantasy Life is a role-playing life simulation game developed by Level-5 for the Nintendo 3DS.
-The game was self-released in Japan in 2012 and was published worldwide by Nintendo in 2014.
+is a 2012 role-playing life simulation game developed and published by Level-5 for the Nintendo 3DS.
+The game was originally released in Japan in 2012, with Nintendo releasing the game internationally in 2014.
 The game was written and produced by Akihiro Hino with music by Nobuo Uematsu.
+A sequel, Fantasy Life i: The Girl Who Steals Time, was released in 2025.

 Plot

-The game is set in the fantasy world of Reveria, which is made of the plains and mountains that center and surround the 3 lands of Castele, Port Puerto, and Al Maajik.
-Its rulers, King Erik of Castele, Damien of Al Maajik, and Olivia of Port Puerto spend their days ruling over their citizens and guiding them in their choice of the 12 available Life paths.
+The game is set in the fantasy world of Reveria, which is made of the plains and mountains that center and surround the three lands of Castele, Port Puerto, and Al Maajik.
+Its rulers, King Erik of Castele, Olivia of Port Puerto, and Damien of Al Maajik spend their days ruling over their citizens and guiding them in their choice of the 12 available Life paths.
 One day this peaceful state is shattered when a strange purple meteorite falls into the house of the player, setting off a chain of events foretold in an ancient prophecy involving Reveria's goddess and the moon Lunares.

 The player is asked by King Erik of the land of Castele to investigate these strange occurrences, as the meteorites, later dubbed Doomstones by the world's inhabitants, have the ability to fill creatures with dark, destructive energy.
 They are joined in this quest by a glowing butterfly that has the ability to speak.
 As the game progresses, the butterfly reveals that her real name and form is Yuelia, the daughter of Celestia, whom the people of Reveria worship as the Life Goddess.

 They soon discover that the Doomstones are chunks of a dome that surrounds Reveria that has been slowly falling apart.
 This had happened in the past once before, but was stopped by Celestia, at the cost of her never being able to return to Lunares.
 Yuelia and her sister Noelia discover that the only way to save the world is to gather the wishes of as many people as possible and take them up to Lunares, where those wishes will restore the dome completely.
 The player and the two sisters manage to successfully travel to Lunares, but soon find out that they do not have enough wishes to restore the dome.
 Yuelia, becoming content with her Life on Reveria, wishes that she never has to leave.
 With that final wish, the end of the world is averted and Reveria is saved once again, ending the main story.